coffee2code/text-replace/readme.txt

 1. Unzip `text-replace.zip` inside the `/wp-content/plugins/` directory, or upload `text-replace.php` there
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Edit the configuration options for the plugin (notably to define the shortcuts and their replacements) via the "Text Replace" tab under "Options" in the admin section of your blog
+1. Go to the new `Options` -> `Text Replac`e (or for WP 2.5: `Settings` -> `Text Replace`) admin options page.
+Optionally customize the options (notably to define the shortcuts and their replacements).
-1. Use the shortcuts in a post.
+1. Start using the shortcuts in posts.
+(Also applies to shortcuts already defined in older posts as well)

-* SPECIAL NOTE FOR UPGRADERS: If you have used v1.0 or prior of this plugin, you will have to copy your `$text_to_replace` array contents into the plugin's new option's page field.
+* SPECIAL NOTE FOR UPGRADERS: If you have used v1.0 or prior of this plugin, you will have to copy your `$text_to_replace` array contents into the plugin's option's page field.

 == Frequently Asked Questions ==